MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-command.md

 In this section, you use the [Azure AI model inference API](https://aka.ms/azureai/modelinference) with a chat completions model for chat.

 > [!TIP]
-> The [Azure AI model inference API](https://aka.ms/azureai/modelinference) allows you to talk with most models deployed in Azure AI Studio with the same code and structure, including Cohere Command chat models.
+> The [Azure AI model inference API](https://aka.ms/azureai/modelinference) allows you to talk with most models deployed in Azure Machine Learning with the same code and structure, including Cohere Command chat models.

 ### Create a client to consume the model